 Counters added to or removed from Resource cards to pay costs are known as "resource counters" (such as "Add 1 counter", meaning "Put X resource counters on this card" or "Remove X counters", meaning "Remove X resource counters from this card") All effects that refer to resource counters refer to the counters on your Resource card.)
-You may play only one activated resource effect each turn and only once per turn (following normal activated effects rules).
+Each turn you can only play one activated effect from your Resource and you can only play it once per turn (following the normal rules for activated effects and when they can be played) even if that effect could normally be played more than once per turn.
 You can't have more than one Resource card in play.
 You can't discard or replace your Resource card in play.
-(See also: Resource zone, p.8.)
+(See also: Resource zone)